In this BDO assessment centre guide you’ll find practice tests, coaching videos and dozens of top tips, tricks & insider-secrets. Let’s get started!

 Group exercises can go one way or the other.
 They can be the highlight of your BDO assessment centre or the lowlight.

-I’ve written extensively about group exercises elsewhere on the site, so I won’t repeat it here.
-You should read my free guide: “How To Succeed in Group Exercises” and you can find tons of extra stuff (including audio guides for group exercise success) in my Ultimate Interview & Assessment Day Guide.
+We’ve written extensively about group exercises elsewhere on the site, so we won’t repeat it here.
+You should read our free guide: “How To Succeed in Group Exercises“

 The In-Tray Exercise

-What’s an in-tray exercise, I hear you cry!
+What’s an in-tray exercise, we hear you cry!

 This is an assessment that BDO use, to establish your suitability for the role.
 It’s a business simulation.
 Acting as a member of staff and managing and prioritising your workload you demonstrate how you would process a fictional workload.